eggmunkee/musipass/README.md

 Page Up/Page Down - cycle through keysets

-Tab - cycle through modes (Passmode - enter/update passwords in db, Musimode - compose melodies/passwords, Testmode - test entries in db)
+Tab - cycle through modes (Musimode - compose melodies/passwords, Passmode - enter/update passwords in db, Testmode - test entries in db)

 Any other key - if mapped in the current keyset, it will play the sound, draw the color block and the character, adding on to the password sequence